 |Pupils in year groups reception to year 11 recorded as Ever 6 service child or in receipt of child pension from the Ministry of Defence.
 This is called the Service Pupil Premium (SPP)

 National Tutoring Programme

-School-Led Tutoring is being introduced as part of the National Tutoring Programme in 2021/22.
-Eligible state-funded schools and academy trusts will receive a ring-fenced grant to source their own tutoring provision for disadvantaged and vulnerable pupils who have missed the most education due to COVID-19.
+School-Led Tutoring was introduced as part of the National Tutoring Programme in 2021/22.
+Eligible state-funded schools and academy trusts received a ring-fenced grant to source their own tutoring provision for disadvantaged and vulnerable pupils who have missed the most education due to COVID-19.

 We know tutoring can have a positive impact on pupils’ academic progress.
 Evidence suggests that, compared to their peers who do not receive tuition, pupils who receive small group tuition may make, on average, 4 months additional progress and pupils who receive one-to-one tuition may make, on average, 5 months additional progress.
 This is likely linked to pupils receiving more feedback, being more engaged and completing work tailored to their specific needs.